netw0rm/atlaskit/README.md

 ## Merge into master
 All new feature code must be completed in a feature branch.

 Once you are happy with your changes, you must push your branch to Bitbucket and create a pull request.
-All pull requests must have at least 2 reviewers from the Atlaskit team.
+All pull requests must have at least 2 reviewers from the AtlasKit team.
 Once the pull request has been approved it may be merged into master.

 **Attention!
 Achtung!
 Bнимaние!
 Atención! ध्यान! 注意!**: *Merging into master will automatically release a component.
 See below for more details*